assafdori/bypass-mdm/README.md

 8. Paste (<kbd>CMD</kbd> + <kbd>V</kbd>) and Run the script (<kbd>ENTER</kbd>).

+9. If on Sonoma you have read-only error, run `mount -uw /`, it will show "Low Disk Space" error but close and ignore it, then run script again (in this case you can do it once, or curl will show `-32730` error and you will must reboot to internet recovery and do all from scratch)

-9. Input 1 for Autobypass.
+10. Input 1 for Autobypass.

-10. Press Enter to leave the default username 'Apple'.
+11. Press Enter to leave the default username 'Apple'.

-11. Press Enter to leave the default  password '1234'.
+12. Press Enter to leave the default  password '1234'.

-12. Wait for the script to finish & Reboot your Mac.
+13. Wait for the script to finish & Reboot your Mac.

-13. Sign in with user (Apple) & password (1234)
+14. Sign in with user (Apple) & password (1234)

-14. Skip all setup (Apple ID, Siri, Touch ID, Location Services)
+15. Skip all setup (Apple ID, Siri, Touch ID, Location Services)

-15. Once on the desktop navigate to System Settings > Users and Groups, and create your real Admin account.
+16. Once on the desktop navigate to System Settings > Users and Groups, and create your real Admin account.

-16. Log out of the Apple profile, and sign in into your real profile.
+17. Log out of the Apple profile, and sign in into your real profile.

-17. Feel free set up properly now (Apple ID, Siri, Touch ID, Location Services).
+18. Feel free set up properly now (Apple ID, Siri, Touch ID, Location Services).

-18. Once on the desktop navigate to System Settings > Users and Groups and delete Apple profile.
+19. Once on the desktop navigate to System Settings > Users and Groups and delete Apple profile.

-19. Congratulations, you're MDM free! 💫
+20. Congratulations, you're MDM free! 💫

 ###### Although it's virtually impossible to catch that you've removed the MDM (because it wasn't even configured), be aware that the serial number of the laptop will still be shown in the inventory system of your company.
 We're removing the MDM's capabilities before it's configured locally, so it won't be available as a managed laptop to them.
 Use with caution.
 Probably a good idea to have a valid excuse as well.